A Measurement-Based Spatially Consistent Channel Model for Distributed MIMO in Industrial Environments: Small-scale fading

-One key advantage of deploying (massive) \gls{mimo} systems is the channel hardening effect.
-In essence, it means that \gls{mimo} can combat small-scale fading, mitigating fading dips due to destructive superpositioning of multipath components.
-When the number of antennas $M$ is increasing, linear schemes such as \gls{mrt} have been shown to become optimal~\cite{MRT1999}.
+One key advantage of massive \gls{mimo} systems is the channel hardening effect.
+In essence, it means that massive \gls{mimo} can combat small-scale fading, mitigating fading dips due to destructive superposition of multipath components.
+When the number of antennas $M$ increases, linear schemes such as \gls{mrt} have been shown to become optimal~\cite{MRT1999}.
 This effect can be very prominent in massive MIMO channels in rich scattering environments~\cite{Willhammar2024}.
-Although the system here can not be considered to be massive MIMO, but rather consisting of twelve distributed antennas, it is still shown in the following that there is a significant channel hardening effect.
+The system here cannot be considered massive MIMO, but rather consists of twelve distributed antennas; it is still shown in the following that there is a significant channel hardening effect.

-In \cite{Willhammar2024}, the channel hardening for a distributed MIMO setup was measured in a limited area in a fully \gls{olos} scenario where channel parameters such as large-scale fading can be assumed to be constant.
-Also, the distribution of the $M$ antennas are on a wall roughly \qtyproduct{10x3}{\metre} (W x H), which will not drastically influence the distance-dependent path gain.
+In \cite{Willhammar2024} channel hardening for a distributed MIMO setup was measured in a limited area in a fully \gls{olos} scenario where channel parameters such as large-scale fading can be assumed to be constant.
+In addition, the distribution of the $M$ antennas is on a wall roughly \qtyproduct{10x3}{\metre} (W x H), which will not drastically influence the distance-dependent path gain.
 In that setting, the complex channel gains can be modeled as independent and identically distributed (i.i.d.) complex Gaussian with no dominant component, which leads to a Rayleigh distribution of the channel gain amplitudes, and in extension, the channel power gains become exponentially distributed.
 Furthermore, performing \gls{mrt} -- which translates to the sum of channel power gains with some normalization -- will lead to a Gamma distribution $\Gamma\left(M, 1/M\right)$ where $M$ is the number of antennas.

-In the data sets presented here, in presence of time-varying distance-dependent path gain and large-scale fading, the channel hardening effect over time is not following this theoretical distribution, in line with the analysis in~\cite{Willhammar2020}.
-Here, the small-scale fading distribution in frequency is inspected by performing \gls{mrt}.
+In the datasets presented here, in the presence of time-varying distance-dependent path gain and large-scale fading, the channel hardening effect over time does not follow this theoretical distribution, in line with the analysis in~\cite{Willhammar2020}.
+Here, the small-scale fading distribution over frequency is inspected by performing \gls{mrt}.
 For each time instant in the measurement set, i.e. $\forall k \in \{0, \ldots, \Ntime-1\}$, the following matrix~\cite{MRT1999, Willhammar2024}~is constructed

 then the \gls{mrt} is computed as